WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 An exception is raised if 'raw', 'notch', 'bandpass', or 'fwr' are not keys of the `path_names` dictionary provided.

-An exception is raised if 'screened', 'filled', or 'smooth' are not keys of the `path_names` dictionary provided if the associated parameter is set to True.
+An exception is raised if 'screened', 'filled', or 'smoothed' are not keys of the `path_names` dictionary provided if the associated parameter is set to True.

 An exception is raised if a column from `column_names` is less than or equal to 0.